Comparative advertising: Brazil

 In Brazil, the Brazilian Advertising Self-Regulation Code allow comparative advertising with certain restrictions.
-Its primary purpose shall be the clarification or consumer's protection; it shall have as basic principle the objectiveness of the comparison since subjective data, psychological or emotionally based data does not constitute a valid comparison basis for consumers; the purposed or implemented comparison shall be capable of being supported byevidence; in the case of consumption goods, the comparison shall be made with models manufactured in the same year and no comparison shall be made between products manufactured in different years, unless it is only a reference to show evolution, in which case the evolution shall be clearly demonstrated; there shall be no confusion between the products and competitor's brands; there shall be no unfair competition, denigration of the product's image or another company's product; and there shall be no unreasonable use of the corporate image or goodwill of third parties.
+Its primary purpose shall be the clarification or consumer's protection; it shall have as basic principle the objectiveness of the comparison since subjective data, psychological or emotionally based data does not constitute a valid comparison basis for consumers; the purposed or implemented comparison shall be capable of being supported by evidence; in the case of consumption goods, the comparison shall be made with models manufactured in the same year and no comparison shall be made between products manufactured in different years, unless it is only a reference to show evolution, in which case the evolution shall be clearly demonstrated; there shall be no confusion between the products and competitor's brands; there shall be no unfair competition, denigration of the product's image or another company's product; and there shall be no unreasonable use of the corporate image or goodwill of third parties.